vascodex51/EDAPGui/docs/Calibration.md

 6. Left click and drag with the mouse to select a new region.
 It will be highlighted blue.
 Release the mouse button to complete the selection.
 To cancel selection, right click the mouse.
 7. Click **Save All Calibrations** and select the region again in the dropdown list to check the region is correct.
 Repeat until correct.

 To further aid calibration, the following give examples of the correct region.
+Note that in the examples below, some additional space was added to make it easier to see where the region is.
+Try to get as close as possible to the line, without going over.

 ### Codex
 1. Open the Codex from right hand cockpit panel.